The importance of meal planning in diabetes management

 |Fats and oils||The total fat and oil intake should be based on the individual's cholesterol levels, blood sugar control, and lifestyle.
 Some examples of "healthier" fats and oils (lower in saturated fats and cholesterol and more monounsaturated fats) include olive oil, olives, nuts, canola oil, and avocado.|

-How much sugar a person with diabetes can consume depends on that person's individual diabetes treatment and nutritional plan, and how well his/her blood sugar levels and blood fats are controlled.
+How much sugar a person with diabetes can consume depends on that person's individual diabetes treatment and nutritional plan, and how well his or her blood sugar levels and blood fats are controlled.
 Always consult your physician for more specific recommendations.